 6.)
 Enroll in a program of study leading to a Certificate or Associate Degree at MACC.

 To maintain eligibility, an A+ student must:

 1.)
-Enroll, attend, AND COMPLETE full-time.
-Full-time status will be determined by the enrolled and attended hours at the conclusion of the last day to drop with a 50% refund based on the program of study in which the student is enrolled (which is the end of the second week of the regular fall or spring 16 week semester, or the equivalent ratio of other sessions).
+Enroll, attend, AND COMPLETE full-time in courses required for your degree.
+Full-time status will be determined by the enrolled and attended hours at the conclusion of the last day to drop with a 100% refund based on the program of study in which the student is enrolled (which is the end of the second week of the regular fall or spring 16 week semester, or the equivalent ratio of other sessions).

 3.)
 Complete the FAFSA and submit additional forms requested by the Financial Aid Office before the beginning of the academic year for which the A+ Scholarship is intended to cover.